ROBOTIS-GIT/emanual/docs/kr/platform/manipulator_h/introduction.md

 Despite having errors and not being able to get the IK moving can be allowed.
 If 'Do you want make the Robot move?
 (Y/N)' appears onscreen press the y key to move the end effector in the X coordinate by +5mm.
 Then the joints pose(rad) are displayed.

-`Warning` Product may go to pose fast after pressing the Y key posing a safety risk.
+**WARNING** : Product may go to pose fast after pressing the Y key posing a safety risk.
 When testing the example keep a safe distance while able to cut power off in case of undesired operation.
 {: .notice--warning}

 When error is too large and IK is unrealizable 'No IK Solution‘ will be displayed the end effector will remain as is.